SQL Advanced Notebook

 NTILE — Divide into Buckets

--- assign each station to a revenue quartile
+-- put each station into a revenue quartile

 SELECT station_code,